10 Tips for To Get Started Understanding your MPN

 As a leader in MPN research and education, we know that an MPN diagnosis can be a confusing and emotional experience.
-Here are 10 practical tips that we’ve found useful for newly diagnosed patients and others who are struggling to cope with an MPN.
+Whether you've just been diagnosed, are experiencing new symptoms or want to take initiative to understand more about your PV, ET or MF, here are 10 practical tips for coping with your MPN:

 - Become informed about your disease.
 MPNs are rare diseases.
 Whether you have polycythemia vera, essential thrombocythemia or myelofibrosis, chances are you will experience a steep learning curve.
 Rather than feeling overwhelmed, take it day by day and be sure to ask your doctor for help.
 Start by visiting Learning About MPNs and reading patient brochures and newsletters from the MPN Research Foundation.